internetfiles/RgShowsx/README.md

 # RgShows 🎬

-RgShows is an open-source HTML-based platform that allows users to watch a variety of content, including TV shows, movies, anime and Live TV – all for free!
+RgShows is an open-source HTML-based platform that allows users to watch a variety of content, including TV shows, movies, anime, Live TV and explore torrents – all for free!
 Our mission is to provide an enjoyable streaming experience with minimal ads and customizable features.

 ## Features